-Adding Social Fundraising Donations as a System User
+Adding Peer-to-Peer Fundraising Donations as a System User

-As a System User, you can add donations and credit them to a Social Fundraiser.
-These donations will appear on the Social Fundraising page.
+As a System User, you can add donations and credit them to a fundraiser.
+These donations will appear on their online peer-to-peer fundraising page and counts towards their fundraising goal.
 If your campaign accepts checks, for example, this is the preferred method to add them to a page.

-To add a donation and credit a Social Fundraiser, click the Quick Add button > New Donation.
+To add a donation and credit a fundraiser, click the Quick Add button > New Donation.

 In addition to the Donor Name and Amount, you need to select the correct Campaign.
 If there are any Fundraisers for that campaign, their names will appear as options in the Fundraiser menu under Source.